 • 1 teaspoon kosher salt

 Instructions for cauliflower rice

 Cut cauliflower half (stem included) into similar-sized-sized chunks to fit comfortably in a food processor.
 Pulse cauliflower chunks in a food processor enough times so it resembles your desired size of rice.
 Some people prefer it really fine, other people like it more chunky … it’s completely up to you!

 Cut your cauliflower in quarters and grate each quarter using the largest holes over a medium bowl.
 Be extra careful not to grate your knuckles as your pieces shrink to just a nub.

 2. In a wide flat pan, heat 4 tablespoons of achiote oil over medium high heat.
 The oil should be hot enough for the sofrito to sizzle when added.
 Stir in ½ cup of sofrito and ½ teaspoon of kosher salt and let it cook until the tiny bits begin to brown slightly.

 3. Add red onions.
 Stir in 1/3 cup of beans and 1/4 can of plain tomato sauce.
 Let this cook for a few minutes until the tomato sauce is well incorporated.
 This mixture will have cooked down to a somewhat oily, paste-like consistency.

 4. Increase the heat to high.
 Add the riced cauliflower and stir until it has all been thoroughly incorporated.
 Once evenly coated, spread everything out and let your cauliflower cook unbothered for about 5 minutes, so it begins to brown slightly on the bottom.

 5. Using a spatula, roughly flip the cauliflower over in sections to cook evenly on the other side.
-By now your cauliflower rice should have a nicely sautéed rice-like consistency.
+By now your cauliflower should have a nicely sautéed rice-like consistency.